watthem/matthewhendricks.net/resume/cv.md

 March 2020 - May 2020 (Covid-19)

-- Authored, edited, standardized, and changed material prepared by other writers on topics of team on-boarding, compliance, and standard operating procedures for audience of 20,000 support members.
+- Cooperatively authored, edited, standardized, and changed content prepared by other writers on topics of team on-boarding, compliance, and standard operating procedures for an audience of 20,000 support members.

-- Organized subjects and completed writing assignments with team of 3 technical writers according to set standards regarding order, clarity, conciseness, style, and terminology following style guides.
+- Established new subjects and completed writing assignments with a team of 3 technical writers according to set standards regarding order, clarity, conciseness, style and terms following style guides.

-- Maintained topics of work and revisions using Git version control, Markdown, HTML, and published in Azure DevOps Wiki.
+- Accurately maintained topics of work and revisions using Git version control, Markdown, HTML, and published in Azure DevOps Wiki.

 - Met daily with vendors, program managers, and engineers to understand technical specifications and to decide on subject material developed for publication.

-- Observed production, developmental, and experimental activities to document operating procedures related to new remote work policies because of COVID-19.
+- Thoroughly observed production, developmental, and experimental activities to document operating procedures related to new remote work policies because of COVID-19.

 - Interviewed production and engineering personnel and read other documentation to become familiar with product technologies and production methods.